vbuterin/pybitcointools/README.md

 Aim is to provide a simple, class-based API which makes switching between different coins and mainnet and testnet, and adding new coins, all very easy.

 Roadmap:
+* Change from explorers to electrumx servers
 * Correct fee detection algorithm
 * Bitcoin Gold support
-* Wallet class for private keys, electrum mnemonic and addresses(read-only)
+* Extend wallets to make transactions
 * Read the docs page
 * E-commerce tools (exchange rates, short-time invoices)
-* Easily gather unspents and broadcast transactions based on a mnemonic
 * Desktop GUI for easy creation, signing and broadcasting of raw transactions
 * Seed-based multi-crypto wallet